ferdinandvanwyk/transp_to_gs2/README.md

 Output:
 -------
 * Produces file called gs2.in
-* Equilibrium parameters, e.g. temperatures, densities, gradients, flows, shears
+* Equilibrium parameters, e.g. temperatures, densities, gradients (see note below), flows, shears
 * Geometric Miller parameters
 * Miscellaneous parameters which need to be set when using Miller parameters (only option for this code so far).